mustberuss/patentsview/api-changes-2021.md

 The environmental variable's name is the same one I used in the api's python wrapper https://github.com/mustberuss/PatentsView-APIWrapper/tree/api-change-2022
 ## Questions
-1. Are existing sleeps in search-pv.R needed?
-(If the throttling works)
+1. Should we bump the version number to 1.0.0?
+The api key alone quarantees that the package won't be backward compatible.
 2. Are there any other fields changing type?  (like assignee organization becoming a full text field, formerly it had been a string)
 3. Are there more fields (like the government interests) that went away?
 4. Do we need to set up an api key as a secret?
-It would be needed if there are api calls in the build workflow.
+It would be needed if there are api calls in the workflows.
+I set one in my repo but I think everything has a skip_on_ci().
+It's retrieved in R-CMD-check.yaml which might need to be removed.
 5. It looks like Dates are the only thing that cast-pv-data needs to convert.
 The api seems to return integers etc., not always strings.
 Exception is assignees_at_grant.type, it's still a string when it should be an int
+Is NEWS.md generated?
+Add a link to the page explaining the api changes?
+6. How to handle the release?
+For a while both versions of the api are supposed to be around.
+Have people install the updated R package from a branch on ropensci/patentsview?
+When the original version of the api is retired do a CRAN build?
 &nbsp;
 &nbsp;